 It is of some interest that the mother of James1 was Janet (Jacoba) Douglas (probably born about 1375), daughter of Sir James Douglas of Dalkeith and his first wife Agnes Dunbar.
 Agnes apparently died about 1378.
 By the time of Janet's marriage on 1 November 1388 to Sir John Hamilton, 4th of Cadzow, Sir James Douglas was married to Egidia Stewart, a half sister of King Robert II.
 Since the Douglas, Dunbar (Agnes was a sister of the Earl of Dunbar) and Stewart families were so prominent in that era in Scotland, the marriage of Janet to Sir John Hamilton of Cadzow undoubtedly brought prestige to the Hamilton family and ultimately led to future generations of the family playing such a prominent role in Scottish society.
 It may be that Janet knew her first born son was not fathered by her husband so rather than naming him after the Hamiltons she named him after her father.
 James as a first name was not used by any male line descendants of Walter Fitzgilbert de Hamilton up to that time but in subsequent generations James was used for all first born sons up to the first Duke of Hamilton.

 Who was the father of James1?
 That is not known but one can speculate.
 If he or other relatives left male line descendants then they should show up with the Group B profile but with a different surname.
 The Group B DNA profile has unusual STR values at some sites, so unusual in fact that the presence of a combination of these values for a known haplogroup I1 individual virtually ensures that the person must be closely related to the Group B Hamiltons, regardless of surname.
 These unusual STR values are: 7 at DYS459a, 18 at YCAIIa, and 12 at DYS640.
 There are several instances of other surnames known to have this Group B profile and who do not have a known connection to a Hamilton.
-In our Hamilton DNA project are individuals with eight such surnames, including Arthurs (A-214 and A-363) Baker (B-324) Coates (C-424), Frame (F-204), Filby (F-313), Johnston (J-406), Morrison (M-183), and Yates (Y-385).
+In our Hamilton DNA project are individuals with eight such surnames, including Arthurs (A-214 and A-363) Baker (B-324) Coates (C-424), Frame (F-204), Filby (F-313), Johnston (J-406), Morrison (M-183), Wormley (W-532) and Yates (Y-385).
 In the Deatherage DNA project there is a line with a very similar DNA profile.
 Possibly someone with one of these surnames was the father of James1.
+The possibility that a Wormley might be the progenitor of the Group B Hamiltons has recently been discussed by Nick Wormley at his web site.
 The very recent finding that L1237 is the terminal SNP for the Group B Hamiltons may make it possible to identify other possibilities for the father of James1; any such person should have the same terminal SNP.

 The foregoing analysis suggests that all Hamilton participants in Group B are male line descendants of just one person, namely James1.
 This is consistent with the limited dispersion of marker values observed for those in Group B; the dispersion is about what would be expected for a 600 year (or about 20 generation) time period.
 The dispersion of marker values in Group A is greater indicating that the common ancestor for all those in Group A lived in an earlier time period.
 Also, the fact that there are considerably more participants in Group A than in Group B implies that the Group A line was initiated earlier.
 It is likely that Walter Fitzgilbert himself is the ancestor for most Hamiltons in Group A but the results would be consistent with some in Group A being derived from earlier male ancestors or male cousins of Walter Fitzgilbert.